storytellersoftware/java-httpserver/readme.md

 java-httpserver has five main components:

--   **HTTPServer**, a really simple class that usually runs in the background, waiting for requests, and sending them off to the *HTTPRequest* class to get things done.
+-   **HttpServer**, a really simple class that usually runs in the background, waiting for requests, and sending them off to the *HttpRequest* class to get things done.

--   **HTTPRouter**, a class that maps the path segments (the string between the first two `/`s in the request) to *HTTPHandlers*.
+-   **HttpRouter**, a class that maps the path segments (the string between the first two `/`s in the request) to *HttpHandlers*.

--   **HTTPRequest**, a class that takes in a Socket, reads from it, and splits apart the incoming data into its component parts (provided that the incoming Socket is following the HTTP protocol).
+-   **HttpRequest**, a class that takes in a Socket, reads from it, and splits apart the incoming data into its component parts (provided that the incoming Socket is following the HTTP protocol).

--   **HTTPResponse**, a class that's passed to all handling methods and filled in to send data back the the client.
-After an *HTTPHandler* fills in a Response, it sends that data back to the client.
+-   **HttpResponse**, a class that's passed to all handling methods and filled in to send data back the the client.
+After an *HttpHandler* fills in a Response, it sends that data back to the client.

--   **HTTPHandler**, an abstract class whos subclasses are used to actually do things with the data, specifically filling out *HTTPResponse*s.
+-   **HttpHandler**, an abstract class whos subclasses are used to actually do things with the data, specifically filling out *HttpResponse*s.

-There's also an `HTTPException`, and `DeathHandler`, which are used when bad things occur.
+There's also an `HttpException`, and `DeathHandler`, which are used when bad things occur.
 Don't let bad things occur.